 - Shirts should meet your waistline and cover your chest.
-Your midriff should be covered while arms are raised, allowing you to participate in athletic activities. - Active wear and tank tops with thicker straps are great for afternoon program - o Low cut arm holes and spaghetti strap tanks are not permissible - We recommend long sleeve shirts and pants during sunset hours when mosquitoes are most active and when in the woods where ticks are most present
+Your midriff should be covered while arms are raised, allowing you to participate in athletic activities. - Crop tops are not allowed at camp - Active wear and tank tops with thicker straps are great for afternoon program - o Low cut arm holes and spaghetti strap tanks are not permissible - o Racerback tank tops with thicker straps are allowed - We recommend long sleeve shirts and pants during sunset hours when mosquitoes are most active and when in the woods where ticks are most present